ahsan-fayyaz/Data-Science-World-Happiness/blog_post.md

 > A positive linear relationship is observed between World Happiness and medical doctor per 10,000 people.
 The slope tells us that for every one unit increase in medical doctor, there is an increase of 0.056 in the happiness score.

 Through all the figures above, we can see that all the factors have a strong positive linear relationship with the happiness score.
 This means they are all directly related to happiness.
-If one of those factor declines, happiness also go down.
+If one of those factors declines, happiness also goes down.
 However, the one with the strongest relationship with happiness is `social support`.
 Because by definition, the larger the size of the correlation coefficient, the steeper the slope.
-It makes sense that we needd social support to be happy.
+It makes sense that we need social support to be happy.
 The one with the weakest relationship with happiness is `clean water`.

 ![heatmap](https://user-images.githubusercontent.com/54913677/145666441-2b1d2daa-d6c8-4316-adc5-8cb4461b308c.png)